fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 ## How to Identify If a Developer Is Overqualified for a Team?
 ## Why Do Most Programming Jobs Require Tool Knowledge?
 ## Is Long-Term Job Satisfaction in Software Tied to Personal Development?
+## Should You Consider Scalability for Resume Projects?
+## In Top Companies, Would You Still Understand Tech Under the Hood?
+## Can a Junior Developer Be Promoted Over a Senior Developer?
+## Do Principal Engineers Have the Same Coding Skills as Seniors?
+## Have You Worked as a Principal Engineer?
+## What Is It Like Working as a Senior Software Developer?
+## Is Getting a Promotion More Satisfying Than Finding a New Job?
+## If Ageism Exists in IT, Why Is Switching Careers Praised?
+## What Traits Do the Best Software Developers Have?
+## Are You a Senior Developer When Problems No Longer Scare You?
+## What Was Your Best Job Experience as a Software Developer?
+## How to Pick a Tech Project to Advance Your Career?
+## What Does It Feel Like to Succeed in a Technical Interview?
+## How Do You Choose a Tech Project?
+## Why Are Tech Companies Creating Tech-First Career Ladders?
+## Are Developers Paid in Proportion to Their Productivity?
+## How to Determine If a Company Follows Good Software Practices?
+## Do Senior Developers See Patterns When Solving Problems?
+## What Are the Considerations for Starting a SaaS Business?
+## What About Job Hopping During a Recession?
+## Are the First Years of a Developer’s Career the Most Transformative?
+## Does Switching Programming Jobs Get Easier Over Time?
+## Is It True That You Need an Hour to Evaluate a Developer?
+## How to Balance Team Specialization With Generalist Skills in Development?